lonhattan007/public-dotfiles/README.md

 # Public Dotfiles

-This repo includes dotfiles for my Linux `bspwm` setup, used alongside the Cosmic Desktop Environment.
-Currently operating and tested on Pop!OS 22.04 LTS (Ubuntu  22.04 based).
+This repo includes dotfiles for my Linux `bspwm` setup, used alongside the Cinnamon Desktop Environment.
+Currently operating and tested on Linux Mint 21.2 (Ubuntu  22.04 based).
 I have only used Debian based distros so if you're on a non-Debian-based one, forgive me if you're using others.
 The configs fit my workflow, so feel free to tweak it to fit yours.

 ## Prerequisites

-- Shell: zsh, oh-my-zsh, powerlevel10k
+- Shell: zsh, oh-my-zsh, starship
 - Terminal: kitty
 - SCM: git
 - WM: bspwm